top of page

 Principle 2: Cultivate Your Power

-A strong aerobic base is crucial for recovery, regardless of the injury's location [1].
-The cardiovascular system transports oxygen and nutrients to cells and removes toxins and waste products, which are vital processes for healing[2].
-Aerobic exercise enhances mitochondrial function in cells, directly impacting the body's ability to produce energy for healing[3].
-This improvement allows for a more efficient conversion of nutrients into ATP (adenosine triphosphate), a readily usable energy form for all cells[4].
-With increased energy, the body can better focus on healing injuries and eliminating waste, promoting faster recovery [5].
+A strong aerobic base is essential for recovery.
+The cardiovascular system delivers oxygen and nutrients to cells and removes waste, crucial for healing.
+Aerobic exercise boosts mitochondrial function, enhancing the body's ability to produce energy (ATP) for healing.
+This increased energy allows the body to focus on repairing injuries and eliminating waste, promoting faster recovery.

-Most patients follow this program for four to six weeks[1].
-Focus solely on stretching and myofascial release exercises for the initial two weeks.
-In the third week, you can incorporate strengthening exercises into your routine[1].
+Most patients follow this program for four to six weeks.
+Initially, focus solely on stretching and myofascial release exercises for the first two weeks.
+In the third week, begin incorporating strengthening exercises into your routine.

-Perform stretching exercises six days a week, while strengthening exercises should be done three days a week with a day between each strengthening session[2].
-Allocate one day per week as a rest day, during which no exercises are performed[2].
+Perform stretching exercises six days a week, and do strengthening exercises three days a week, with a day of rest between each strengthening session.
+Allocate one day per week as a rest day, during which no exercises are performed.

 Setting Program Expectations:

-Do not anticipate significant changes during the first week, as you may experience increased symptoms[3].
-However, by the conclusion of the four to six-week period, you can expect a substantial reduction in symptoms and an overall improvement in function[3].
-Patients often discover that they are entirely pain-free[4].
+During the first week, do not expect significant changes and be aware that symptoms may initially increase.
+However, by the end of the four to six-week period, you can anticipate a substantial reduction in symptoms and an overall improvement in function.
+Many patients find they are entirely pain-free by the program's conclusion.

 Flexibility and Myofascial Release Exercises